KimNorgaard/random-notes/arch_install.md

 ip a
 ````

-The write a netctl config:
+Then write a netctl config:

 ````
 vim /etc/netcfl/<if-name>